park-holidays-uk/legal/parkleisure.co.uk/Terms and Conditions.md

 **20% off Park Leisure and Park Holidays holidays for holiday home owners**

-Offer is available to all Park Leisure holiday home owners and can be redeemed against a 2022 or 2023 Park Leisure or Park Holidays holiday.
+Offer is available to all Park Leisure holiday home owners and can be redeemed against any 2023 Park Leisure or Park Holidays UK holiday.
 Subject to minimum price £129.

 Holidays must be booked online at [www.parkleisure.co.uk](www.parkleisure.co.uk) or [www.parkholidays.com](www.parkholidays.com), entering the promo code given in the ‘promotional code’ box in the payment stage of your online checkout.
 Please note that the discount cannot be applied after your booking has already checked out online.
 The 20% off discount cannot be used in conjunction with any other offer and Park Leisure reserve the right to withdraw or amend this offer at any time.